ogradyso/CPP_Quest/README.md

 ## TODO:
 ### Game Development:
--create test system
+-update test system
--create system for lesson management
--Generate more lesson XMLs based on the sequence of Stroustrup's Tour of C++ -Create storyline
+-save game file with lesson Unit and lesson level -update lesson XMLs based on the chapters of Stroustrup's Tour of C++ -Create storyline
 -Create leaner classes
 -Create fighter classes
 -Create sidequest system
 -Add graphics

+### Code improvements:
+-combine setters and getters for nextLesson and nextLesson unit by returning a tuple of strings -change lessonRoot to use nextLessonUnit in getLessonInfo function of character class -change setNextLessonUnit and CharacterConstructor to use nextLessonUnit as a pointer rather than searching the vector each time with a for loop